- Heart Rate Variability

 - Cold thermogenesis.
 Exposing your body to cold temperatures for brief periods.
 While I’ve started taking cold showers, I haven’t really tried some of the more impactful techniques like ice baths or cryotherapy.

 - Meditation.
-Mindfulness and using meditation as a tool to improve my overall health and well-being is on my list of hacks to try next.
+I’ve been using mindfulness and meditation as a tool to improve my overall health and well-being, with the support of Muse S (a brain-sending headband).

 - Gratitude journaling.
 Based on data from WHOOP, writing down what you are grateful for can elicit a corresponding uptick in HRV.
 That’s another thing on my list to try!